manasp21/magnav.py/README.md

     pip install -e .
     ```

+## Data and Artifact Management

+MagNavPy requires specific data artifacts, such as magnetic anomaly maps and flight datasets, to function correctly.
+Currently, these artifacts are not managed or downloaded automatically by this Python port.

+**Manual Placement:**
+Users are required to manually obtain these artifacts and place them in a directory named `artifacts_data`.
+This directory should be located at the **root of the `MagNavPy` repository** (e.g., if you cloned the repository into a folder named `MagNavPy`, the path would be `MagNavPy/artifacts_data/`).

+**Obtaining Artifacts:**
+Information regarding the required artifacts and their original sources can be found in the [`Artifacts.toml`](../MagNav.jl/Artifacts.toml:1) file of the original [MagNav.jl project](https://github.com/MIT-AI-Accelerator/MagNav.jl/blob/main/Artifacts.toml).
+Please refer to this file to identify and download the necessary data.

 ## Usage

 MagNavPy provides functions for various stages of magnetic navigation processing.
 Here are examples of key functions: